plausible/docs/docs/subscription-plans.md

 You can check your current traffic level in your account settings within the "Subscription Plan" section.
 Look under the "Your usage" heading.
 You should get on a subscription plan that fits your traffic levels.

 You can get 2 months free if you subscribe to a yearly plan and pay annually.
-You can see all of [our subscription plans and pricing](https://plausible.io/#pricing) on our website or within your Plausible account.
+You can see all [our subscription plans and pricing](https://plausible.io/#pricing) on our website or within your Plausible account.

 ## What happens if I go over my monthly page views limit?